anatrini/TroubleCube/README.md

 ## Usage

 The tool is made of two components: a python script to reduce the instrument's parameters to a system of three-dimensional coordinates and a Max for Live plugin to display the virtual space and map the values to the instrument's parameters.
+To start clone this repository and put the TroubleCube.amxd file where the M4L audio effects usually lie, e.g. on Mac

+    `User/Music/Ableton/User Library/Presets/Audio Effects/Max Audio Effect/

 1. Open Ableton Live and choose the instrument or the chain you want to control.